 2. Grocery Shopping

-Hand-in-hand with basic cooking is the ability to grocery shop.
-You may think there is not much to it, but if you haven't shouldered this responsibility before, there is a lot more involved than you think.
+Before you can cook, you need to learn how to grocery shop.
+You may think there is not much to it, but if you haven't shouldered this responsibility before, you'll learn that it's more involved than it seems.

-Make sure you know how to shop based on the meals you will make in the coming week.
+Start by planning your meals for the week.
+Then, make a list of ingredients and look for coupons and deals on the items you need.
 You’ll also want to know the best prices for the items you will typically buy since supermarket prices fluctuate.
-Additionally, you’ll need to know how to pick the best produce and which cuts of meat to buy.
+You’ll also need to know how to pick the best produce and which cuts of meat to buy.

 3. Doing Your Laundry